-We have outlined the physical aspects of stress and introduced the reader to how emotions add another layer of reaction and complicate our physical responses.
+We have outlined the physical responses of stress and introduced the reader to how emotions add another layer of reaction and complicate our physical responses.

-In other words, we have seen that emotions increase stress reactions.
+We have seen that emotions increase stress reactions.
 Bear in mind that an inhibitory response is also a response (another act the body is compelled to perform).

-In this chapter, let us direct our attention to the genesis of the emotional overlay contributing to stress, namely our ego attitude and the ego's use of emotions to support the compensation of pride.
+In this chapter, let us direct our attention to the genesis of the emotional overlay contributing to stress, namely our ego attitude and the ego's use of emotions to support a reactive way of life.

 These emotions are called into service primarily in defense of the ego's faithlessness, lovelessness, and stubbornness.
 These characteristics present themselves as impatience, resentment, and willfulness.
 Let us examine in more detail the interconnectedness of our attitude, emotions and stress.

-To recapitulate, people actually complicate, increase, and sustain stress reactions because of emotional overlay.
+To recapitulate--people actually complicate, increase, and sustain stress reactions because of emotional overlay.

 There is story that illustrates the above concept.
-A man was driving on a country road and got a flat tire.
+A man was driving on a country road when his vehicle got a flat tire.